cwmaguire/zombunity-mud/README.md

 ### Windows

 I've simplified this by using Leiningen, but only slightly.
 IDEA is no longer required.
-Also, I've switched to running the MUD on a separate Lucid Puppy GNU/Linux box so all the commands are for GNU/Linux, but nothing so onerous that it can't be fairly easily translated to Windows.
+Also,

 This is a four component system and I'm slowly working out how to make it a one step, portable process; there's a MUD server, an HTTP server, a web client and an HSQLDB server.